BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

     window.removeEventListener('storage', checkLoginStatus);
   };
 }, []);
-This useEffect serves two purposes:
+For example in above code the useEffect serves two purposes:
 It checks the user's login status on initial render and updates the isLoggedIn and user states accordingly.
 It sets up an event listener for storage changes, allowing the app to react to login/logout events that might occur in other tabs.
 The empty dependency array ensures this effect runs only once on component mount.

 Search.jsx: